vippsas/vipps-developers/newsletters/2021-06-newsletter.md

 * [Userinfo for the Vipps Recurring API](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/vipps-recurring-api#userinfo)

-**Please note:** When a user pays with a debit or credit card using Vipps, all the benefits apply, just as when the payment card is used outside of Vipps.
+**Please note:** When a user pays with a debit or credit card using Vipps, all the benefits apply, just as when the payment card is used outside Vipps.

 ## API Dashboard for Vipps Login API